 Cable cars start and stop by grabbing or releasing a moving cable that runs continuously underneath the street.
 The grip uses levers and handles to make that happen.
 To stop, they also put on the brakes (a big piece of wood that drags the ground).
 The hard part of the job is to do it all smoothly.
 And along with all that, the grip person is also the bell-ringer, signaling the car's approach.
 Some of them do that with lots of flair.

 San Francisco Cable Car Map: Where They Go, Which One to Ride

 Three cable car lines run through San Francisco.
 The map above shows their routes.
 If you want to get to a specific place, the map will help you choose the right line, but if you're just riding for fun, it may not matter much.

 The Powell-Hyde and Powell-Mason lines take off from the same hub near Union Square.
 Check the signs on the cars to be sure you get on the one you intended to.

 Runs Between: Powell at Market and Hyde at Jefferson

-The Powell-Hyde line runs exactly where you'd expect from its name, from the corner of Powell and Market Streets to the end of Hyde at the waterfront.
-For maximum fun, take the Powell-Hyde car from Union Square to the top of Lombard Street, get off there and walk down the "crooked" street and then it's just a few blocks to the waterfront.
+The Powell-Hyde line runs precisely where you'd expect from its name, from the corner of Powell and Market Streets to the end of Hyde at the waterfront near Ghirardelli Square.
+For maximum fun, take it from Union Square to the top of Lombard Street, get off there and walk down the "crooked" street and then it's just a few blocks to the waterfront.

-The boarding area on Hyde near Ghirardelli Square can be super-busy with long lines.
-If you're heading toward Union Square from there, you may get there... faster if your walk a few blocks over to the intersection of Taylor and North Point streets to catch the Powell-Mason line instead.
+Going from the waterfront to Union Square, the Powell-Hyde boarding area can be super-busy with long lines.
+You may get on a car faster by walking a few blocks over to the intersection of Taylor and North Point streets to catch the Powell-Mason line instead.